|

 why wasn’t he called by the defendant?”
 (906)

-typewritten repeated listings if the personal injuries and doctor
+are the detailed typewritten repeated listings if the personal

 Throughout the trial and especially during his final summation the